Foreign Exchange Market (FOREX).

 Investing in foreign exchange remains mainly a domain of the big

-(50% of the market), followed by New York, Tokyo, Zurich, Frankfurt, Hong Kong and
+The largest dealing centres are London (50% of the market), followed by New York, Tokyo, Zurich, Frankfurt, Hong Kong, and Singapore,

-EST. The 3th and final session, which is the New York session, begins at
+- The second session, which is the London session, starts at approximately 2:00 a.m.

-The Bank for international Settlements (BIS) is an international
+The Bank for International Settlements (BIS) is an international organisation

 which fosters international monetary and financial cooperation and serves as a

 Bank for central banks.